-The assessment provided will form part of the assessment programme for each grade, as specified by your Annual Teaching Plans in the CAPS.
-For this reason, no extra time for teaching is expected.
-Many activities encourage your learners to do their own reflections and discussions outside the classroom.
-This encourages peer relations and the building of healthy friendships.
-It is intended to build a safe environment in which learners will feel open to positive influences.
+Many activities encourage learners to carry out their own reflections and discussions outside the classroom.
+This encourages positive peer relationships, communication in the home, and the building of healthy friendships.
+They are intended to build a safe environment in which learners will feel open to positive influences.

-4. STRUCTURE OF THE SLPs
+4. STRUCTURE OF THE SLPS

 The SLPs use a format that facilitates the planning and preparation of teaching, learning and assessment against the topics and subtopics in the CAPS.
-The SLPs are structured as follows:
+The structure is as follows: